 Question: Could you please advise me if you have any experience of working in video games?
 We are always looking to expand our resources for Asian languages.
 Could you explain to me in more detail the experience your team has had (projects/ Languages etc)?
 Also a brief of your process on how to efficently localize game is appreciated.

-Answer: Thank you very much for your enquiry.
+Answer: Thank you very much for your inquiry.
 You are just reaching the right person as we are expert in video game localization into Asian languages.
 We localized a lot of games and apps.
 Most of the games have MAU around 50k-100k.
-The following is a short list of game translaiton projects we finished:
+The following is a short list of game translation projects we finished:

 * XBox Time-splitter